brahim-kellou/pdglint/README.md

 ## What we learned

 - Creating a model with Azure AutoML!
-- Using ASP.NET and C#, which is fast to code and easy to use :D
+- Using FastAPI, which is fast to code and easy to use :D
 - Trying Fluent UI to stylize the web app, and setting a dark theme ;)
-- Using Unicorn for the production (deploying the backend which is built with ASP.NET in Azure).
+- Using Unicorn for the production (deploying the backend which is built with FastAPI in Azure).

 ![tech-stack](assets/images/tech-stack.png)